gulcicekebru/idata-watching/README.md

 6. **Automation**
    - The script is designed to run periodically (e.g. via Windows Task Scheduler)
    - No manual browser checks are required

+> ℹ️ You can adjust the check interval or minimize notifications by editing the watcher logic in `idata_watcher.py`.

 ### 🚨 Why HTTP Status Monitoring?